mtquadros/shared_memory_cpp/README.md

 ## Progress of this project:

-### Today:
+### IPC by Shared Memory and Mutex mechanism

-> Until now (May 23, 2024) is implemented an executable named `shm_mut.out`
+> Until now (May 23, 2024) it was implemented a interprocess communication
-> which increments an integer variable to each period of 2000ms for 15 times.
-> The period between the increments allows the user to observe the
-> sincronization once the result ouput is pointed to the default output
+> example using the mutex mechanism to garantee the exclusive access to
+> critical region to each process.
+>
+> This example is not eficient using mutex because the process
+> is forced to sleep for 2s (that waste processing time) to get
+> time enough to another process enter in the critical region and show this
-> screen.
+> behaviour.

-### Next step:
-> Content in progress...
+>
 ### Demonstration:
 > The demonstration below shows two terminals, each one is running the program.
 >